 The scope and sequence of RightStart Mathematics is a bit different than other programs, and children should move through it at their own pace rather than treating each book as equivalent to a particular grade level.
 Because it covers so much and even teaches some concepts typically taught to older students, you might take longer than one school year to complete a level.
-The scope and sequence is very advanced in some areas, so you might find that your child needs to work in what might be considered a lower level book.
-Remedial students should start at a lower level.
+The scope and sequence is very advanced in some areas, so you might find that your child needs to work in a lower level book.
+Remedial students should definitely start at a lower level.
 A free placement test is available on the publisher's website.
-I think that a child completing Level H in junior high will be functioning at a level equivalent to or higher than that of most other programs.
+I think that a child completing Level H in junior high will be functioning at a level equivalent to or higher than that of most other programs for the same level.

 The second edition courses build in review lessons at the beginning of each course that will familiarize those new to the program with its unique methodology.
 (Math Set Bridges remain available for those using a first edition course who are moving into an RS2 course.
 See the publisher's website for information if you need one of these.)